The following tutorial provides information about enabling and configuring Maintenance Mode on your WordPress site.

 Each website owner needs to conduct an update or perform troubleshooting once in a while.
 Maintenance mode is an option that allows the administrator of a website to suspend or take their web page offline for a certain period of time.
 It also gives them the ability to inform their customers about the ongoing upgrade by placing and displaying a temporary (landing) page.

 When enabled, the regular website visitors are no longer given access to the front page of the website.
-Instead, they are presented with a “Under Maintenance” screen.
+Instead, they are presented with an “Under Maintenance” screen.

 What Are The Steps Involved?